upma17/PincodeList/README.md

 # PincodeList
-disable freeshipping for some pincode  managed from admin
+disable freeshipping for selected pincode with admin side management